 If you think of yourself as “ambitious,” “multidimensional,” or a “high-energy person” and have long-term focus and self-discipline, you may be what we call a high achiever.
 This article describes your most outstanding personality traits and how they land in the workplace.
 If you often come across as overwhelming, threatening, or impatient, you will find specific advice to strengthen your communication, work relationships, and career development.
 You can apply those tips as well to your personal life.
+Do you want to be promoted to a manager position, or are you managing high achievers yourself?
+Learn more on How to Manage High Achievers in the workplace.

 A high achiever is a person who delivers on high standards consistently, and in all realms of life.
 They may consider themselves ambitious, enthusiastic, highly energetic, or career-oriented.